juliaolivieri/COMP_293C_Computational_Biology/homework2/README.md

 ## Submiting your first job

 Now that we understand what's going on in this script, we're ready to submit it to the cluster!
-You can do this using the following command:
+You can do this using the following command (make sure you're in the `homework2` directory):

 `$ sbatch run_gene_pred.sbatch`